goldchains/COMS2001-Assignment/README.md

 1. If you don't have a GitHub account, create one.

 2. Register your GitHub username with this course by filling out [this form](http://goo.gl/GB61cF).
-This is due on Friday, 15 July -- **you will not be able to submit any assignments, including this one, if this is not done**.
+This is due on Friday, 15 July -- **you will not be able to submit any assignments if this is not done**.

 3. On your local machine, create a repository that you will be using for your COMS2001 assignments -- the name of the repository doesn't